Twins vs. Guardians Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Bailey Ober (3-2) to the mound for his eighth start this season.
+- The Twins will send Sonny Gray (4-0) to the mound for his 12th start this season.

+- In 11 starts this season, he's earned a quality start in four of them.

+- Gray has two starts in a row of five innings or more.

 |Opponent